CellProfiler/CellProfiler-rpm/README.txt

 SSH is set up to allow logging into the build machines without paswords, but there have been some problems with this due to a CentOS 6 bug.
-If you are asked for a password, you can find it on the Passwords wiki page.
+You should make RSA public and private key files (id_rsa and id_rsa.pub) in the subdirectory, `ssh_keys`.
 Then, run `restorecon -R -v /root/.ssh` to make password-less login work on CentOS 6.

+## Environment

+Make sure to use Python 2.6 or 2.7, then activate the virtual environment

+	. venv/bin/activate

+## Changing Centos 6 RPM dependencies in CellProfiler

+CellProfiler has a spec file stored in its GIT repository:

+    jenkins/linux/cellprofiler-centos6.spec

+Each commit has its own set of dependencies because the spec file is part of the commit.
+Dependencies can be modified and added by editing the "Requires" and "BuildRequires" sections of the .spec file.

 ## Files and directories